 Vote.
 Of course, vote.
-In 2020, we had the biggest turnout ever, for what even former Pres.
-Trump’s top elections official said was the most secure election ever, something confirmed by about 60 judges and elections officials in every single state.
+In 2020, we had the biggest turnout ever, for what even former President Trump’s top elections official said was the most secure election ever, something confirmed by about 60 judges and elections officials in every single state.
 All of that was democracy at its best.
-That was followed by democracy at its weakest: Just 22 percent of voters cast a ballot this past November, for District Attorney, City Controller and a whole slew of judges.
-On November 8, 2022, we can — and must — do better.

 Consciously avoid spreading untruths.
 Be the type of person Soviet dissident writer Aleksandr Solzhenitsyn extolled in his 1970 Nobel lecture: “The simple act of an ordinary brave man is not to participate in lies, not to support false actions.”

-Make state elections more fair.
+Make state elections fairer.
 Join the efforts to create a nonpartisan redistricting committee to reshape electoral districts so the process is not controlled by either Democrats or Republicans in the state legislature.
 Sign on to the movement with Fair Districts PA.

 This was a moment that presented all of us with a stark choice: You’re either for democracy.
 Or you’re against it.
 There is no middle ground.

 Better yet, stop using social media to get and share information — or, at least fact-check it first.
 See above.
 (Cat pics still okay.)

 Teach, or advocate for more, civics in schools.
 Remember laughing at the idiocy of Alabama Senator (former Auburn football coach) Tommy Tuberville who didn’t seem to know the three branches of government?
 That’s not funny.
 We need Americans who know how America works — from how a law is made, to who makes them, who is supposed to defend them (including the president!), to why civic engagement matters.